Waterwise Garden Tips

 Every hose should be equipped with a trigger sprayer so water is not

 wasted.
-Use when watering your pots, garden and even your car.
+Use when watering your pots, garden and even washing your car.
 Use

 a broom instead of a hose to clean driveways and sidewalks.